cslcalderon/cslcalderon.github.io/_posts/2025-06-03-logistic-reg-dec-tree.md

 - model-selection
 ---

 When you're starting out in data science, choosing the “right” model can feel overwhelming.
-Logistic regression and decision trees are two of the most common supervised learning algorithms used for classification.
-Let’s break them down simply, compare when to use each, and look at a real-life example to tie it all together.
+It is known that machine learning depends heavily on classification methods.
+Specifically, logistic regression and decision trees are two of the most common supervised learning algorithms used for classification.

+## What Are Different Types of Classification?

+- Binary Classification: two possible outcomes
+- Multiclass Classification: one correct among many
+- Multilabel Classification: independent labels (sorting into differerent possible categories)
+- Imbalanced Classification: skewed class distribution
+- Ordinal Classification: ordered labels
+- Hierachical Classification: parent-child label structure

+In this article, these two methods, logistic regression and decision tree use primarily binary and multiclass.
+Both of these are unsupervised models for classificaition and regression tasks but logistic is better for linear, predictable, good for bianry outcomes and probabilities.
+Decision trees are non-linear and handle interactions, and support rule-based multiclass splits.

 ## 🤔 What Is Logistic Regression?